Do the Digit Insurance

 10. TRX Pullup

-Try to raise your chest so that it is level with the handles, but don't worry if you are unable to do so the first time.
+Try to raise your chest to level with the handles, but don't worry if you cannot do so the first time.
 Practice is all that is necessary.
-After that, maintain that position for a brief moment before lowering your body and repeating the procedure.
+After that, maintain that position briefly before lowering your body and repeating the procedure.

 11. Abs Crunches

-If you want to train your middle abs, upper abs and lower abs, you can try this exercise.
-Lie on your stomach.
+If you want to train your middle, upper, and lower abs, try this exercise.
+Lie on your back.
 Place your feet hip-width apart on the ground.
-Bend your knees and cross your arms over your chest.
+Bend your knees and cross your arms behind your head.
 Inhale while contracting your abs.

-Then, lift your upper body while exhaling and maintaining your head and neck relaxed.
-Return to the beginning posture by inhaling and exhaling.
+Then, lift your upper body while exhaling and keeping your head and neck relaxed.
+Inhale and exhale to return to the beginning posture.

 12. Bicycle Crunches

-To perform this workout, lie on the floor on your back, knees bent, feet flat, and arms straight up.
+To perform this workout, lie on the floor, knees bent, feet flat, and arms straight up.
 Maintain a flat back as you progressively stretch your left arm and right leg.

-Then, keep your core strong and your low back on the floor.
+Then, keep your core strong and your lower back on the floor.
 Return to the starting position and repeat on the other side for 1 rep.

 13. Flutter Kicks

-You can train your glutes, quads, and lower abs by doing this exercise, but both of your hands should remain beneath your buttocks.
+This exercise can train your glutes, quads, and lower abs.
+Both of your hands should remain beneath your buttocks.
 Keep your lower back on the ground as you lift your right leg slightly past hip height and your left leg a few inches off the floor.

 Then, hold for 2 seconds before switching legs and performing a flutter kick motion.